jgeisler0303/CADynTurb/README.md

 * Generate CADyn representations of the elastic bodies, i.e. the tower and the blades,
 * Generate the CADyn model and compile it into a standalone simulator,
 * Run a simulation and plot the result

+Note: in linux there is a problem with running programs from within matlab.
+If you get an error message about `/usr/local/MATLAB/R2020b/sys/os/glnxa64/libstdc++.so.6: version 'GLIBCXX_3.4.26' not found`, you should comment line 23, uncomment line 24 and edit the `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6` part to your `libstdc++` path.